StygianLiege/MTG-Inventory/mtgi-v2/README.md

 When ready, hit **Submit**.

-Your new card will now be in the Invetory.
+Your new card will now be in the Inventory.

 Add more cards and watch your collection grow.